YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILEIDGBLSEC
 ---------------------

-FILEIDGBLSEC, File ID in global section does not match with the database file
+FILEIDGBLSEC, File ID in global section does not match with the database file xxxx

 Run Time Error: When a YottaDB process attaches to a database and finds the corresponding shared memory structures initialized already, it performs integrity checks on the shared memory contents to ensure that they correspond back to the database file.
 When the shared memory copy of the database file ID does not match with the actual file ID of the database, this error is issued.